xlc-dev/nova/README.md

 - **The Nova Binary:** A command-line tool (installed via `go install`) that handles project generation, scaffolding, and database migrations.
 It's perfect for setting up new projects quickly and managing some boilerplate.
 - **The Nova Library:** The library that provides the functionality for building web applications, including REST APIs, middleware, and more.
 Your generated projects with the binary import this library.

-## ✨ Features
+## Features

-- 🛠️ **CLI Tooling:** Integrated command-line tooling to build any CLI for your application.
+- **CLI Tooling:** Integrated command-line tooling to build any CLI for your application.
-- 🏗️ **Project Scaffolding:** Quickly generate new projects with a sensible default structure using `nova new`.
+- **Project Scaffolding:** Quickly generate new projects with a sensible default structure using `nova new`.
-- 🗃️ **Database Migrations:** Manage database migrations effortlessly with the `nova` binary.
+- **Database Migrations:** Manage database migrations effortlessly with the `nova` binary.
-- 🛠️ **Streamlined REST APIs:** Simplified routing, request handling, and response generation.
+- **Streamlined REST APIs:** Simplified routing, request handling, and response generation.
-- 🚧 **Validation & OpenAPI:** Built-in support for request validation and OpenAPI (Swagger) spec generation.
+- **Validation & OpenAPI:** Built-in support for request validation and OpenAPI (Swagger) spec generation.
-- 🧩 **Middleware Support:** Easily add and manage middleware for enhanced functionality.
+- **Middleware Support:** Easily add and manage middleware for enhanced functionality.
-- 📄 **Templating Engine:** Built-in support for building HTML templates within Go files.
+- **Templating Engine:** Built-in support for building HTML templates within Go files.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites

 - Go 1.23 or later
-- Make (optional, does _make_ life easy ;) – pun intended)

 ### Installation